-- The ability to speak French increases your employability, particularly with the federal government - · Knowing a second language broadens your cultural perspectives - · Many university degrees require the study of a language other than English
+The ability to speak French increases your employability, particularly with the federal government, as well as broadening your cultural perspectives.
+As well, many university degrees require the study of a language other than English

-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/CCP Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/Academic Upgrading Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.

-- To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.
+Note 1: To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor.

+Note 2: You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings).

+Note 3: The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.

-For help creating the two-year French program that meets your personal goals, contact CNC Counselling and Advising.
+For help selecting the French courses that meet your personal goals, contact CNC Counselling and Advising.

-- For information on an associate degree in arts, see page 196 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in arts, see page 97 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor/advisor, or contact the university you plan to attend after CNC

-- Arts, Associate Degree - Other university-level courses
+- Associate Degree in Arts - Other university-level courses

-Classes: September 2 - December 12, 2014 (exams period: December 4 - 12)
+Classes: September 8 - December 18, 2015 (exams period: December 10 - 18)

-- Classes: January 5 April 29, 2015 (exams period: April 21 - 29) - Study break: February 16 27, 2015
+- Classes: January 4 April 22, 2016 (exams period: April 14 - 22) - Study break: February 15 19, 2016